kubatruhlar/AFNetworking-RetryPolicy/README.md

 - Installing through **[CocoaPods](https://cocoapods.org/)** with `pod 'AFNetworking+RetryPolicy'`
 - Use `#import "AFHTTPSessionManager+RetryPolicy.h"` directive.

-> Tip: Try it first with `pod try AFNetworking+RetryPolicy` command.
+> Want to try it first?
+Use `pod try AFNetworking+RetryPolicy` command.

 ## Usage
 - Simple `GET` request with **AFNetworking+RetryPolicy** could look like this: